collectSPACE: Messages

 Registered: Dec 2002

-This message is directed at Robert, but others may have some insight on this as well.
-I seem to recall that at one point you had an acquaintance of some influence at Code 3.
-If that's accurate, and still the case, any chance you could find out why they stopped selling the Code 3 space items?
+Why did Code 3 stop selling their space items?
 And more important, any chance they'll re-issue some of the more popular ones (especially the Mercury, Gemini, and Apollo capsules)?
-The Code 3 web site still indicates that they're selling space-related models, but that no longer seems to be the case.
-The astronaut and LM models were okay, but the M-G-A models were absolutely outstanding.
-Thanks.
-Dave
+The Code 3 website still indicates that they're selling space-related models, but that no longer seems to be the case.
+The astronaut and LM models were okay, but the Mercury, Gemini and Apollo models were absolutely outstanding.

 Robert Pearlman